OIM3640/Text-Analysis-Project/instructions.md

 From a process point of view, what went well?
 What was the biggest challenge?
 How did you solve it?
 What could you improve?
 Was your project appropriately scoped?
 Did you have a good testing plan?

 From a learning perspective, what was your biggest takeaway from this project?
-How did GenAI tools help yo?
+How did AI tools help you?
 How will you use what you learned going forward?
 What do you wish you knew beforehand that would have helped you succeed?

 ---